-Lodge 1108 just received a $10,000 Elks National Foundation (ENF) Focus Grant to help arrange furniture and home furnishings for “newly homed” (mostly previously homeless) veterans!
+Lodge 1108 received a $10,000 Elks National Foundation (ENF) Focus Grant to start our local Lodge program that helps arrange furniture and home furnishings for “newly homed” (mostly previously homeless) veterans!

 In Marin County homeless veterans are usually placed through HUD-VASH (U.S. Dept. of Housing and Urban Development, VA Supportive Housing) programs using Section 8 housing vouchers.